Our Vision

 Our Mission

-To create enriching and bespoke volunteering experiences for young people, which offer the greatest impact on them and their community, inspiring a lifetime of giving by helping people and the planet.
+To create enriching and bespoke volunteering experiences for young people, which offer the greatest impact on them and their community, inspiring a lifetime of giving by supporting others and the planet.

 Our Approach

-Our commitment extends to collecting both qualitative and quantitative data, which allows us to measure the positive impact of volunteering experiences on children and young people, as well as the communities they are impacting.
-This data also contributes to broader and long-term research studies in this area.
+Our commitment extends to collecting both qualitative and quantitative data, which allows us to measure the positive impact of volunteering experiences on young people, as well as the communities they are impacting.
+This data also contributes to broader and long-term research studies.

 Our Core Pillars of Impact